If you want consistent organic traffic to your website or blog, you’ve got to put an organic traffic pipeline in place.

 That’s why you should combine both the question and the keyword.

 Of course, that’s not the end of it.
 You also have to produce high-quality content for those keywords.

 Trust me, if you focus on creating content around questions that users have actually asked, you’ll consistently drive organic traffic.

 Moreover, questions provide evergreen topics that you can address.
 Questions such as “what is the best way to start blogging?” will never stop getting asked.
 There will always be new bloggers who need to know.

-Brian Dean, founder of Backlinko, uses Quora to hack user questions and turn them into “wow” titles for his articles.
+Brian Dean, the founder of Backlinko, uses Quora to hack user questions and turn them into “wow” titles for his articles.
 A few months ago, he came across a popular question like: “How can I determine if Google hates my site?”

 As a smart marketer, he created an in-depth blog post around that question.
 He used the Skyscraper Technique to promote the article.
 That single article has generated over 100,000 targeted leads and clients to his business.